yuleiqin/fantastic-data-engineering/README.md

 - [Data selection for fine-tuning large language models using transferred shapley values](https://arxiv.org/pdf/2306.10165) - Sharply values can be approximated and aggregated to sample datasets, where the lowest scored samples are removed first until the proxy model (A_src) reaches the optimal performance on the validation set.
 Then, the selected dataset is used to train the target model (A_tgt).

+- [From Random to Informed Data Selection: A Diversity-Based Approach to Optimize Human Annotation and Few-Shot Learning](https://arxiv.org/pdf/2401.13229) - Proposes an automatic data selection architecture for few-shot learning, including three methods: Reverse Semantic Search (RSS), Ordered Clustering (OC), and Limited Lexical Similarity (LLS).
+Introducing the automatic data selection architecture based on active learning principles to identify the most informative and representative data points for annotation.
+Conducting an extensive analysis of the architecture's various implementations, highlighting its effectiveness in building the first version of a dataset in the context of low-resource text classification.

 ### Downstream Metrics and Offline Indicators🧪
 - [Do We Need to Create Big Datasets to Learn a Task?](https://aclanthology.org/2020.sustainlp-1.23.pdf) - Small-yet-important datasets can be efficiently collected simply by iteratively adding sampled subsets from big sets that contribute to downstream metrics.
 The cost-efficient AFLite filtering strategy, together with pre-defined data quality indicators (DQI), further reduces the size of the chosen datasets.